alkamauss/content/sites/dev.mauss/posts/admin-dashboard-with-svelte-and-firebase/+article.md

 └── store.js
 ```

-Our app is fully contained inside `App.svelte`, I've also separated routes that we have before into their own files in pages folder.
+Our app is fully contained inside `App.svelte`, I've also separated routes that we have before into their own files in pages directory.

-Because our components are self-contained too, I've literally copy and pasted the entire components folder and it will still works.
+Because our components are self-contained too, I've literally copy and pasted the entire components directory and it will still works.
 The rest is migrated manually by moving the necessary code from the `routes` pages to either `App.svelte` or `pages` files.
 This is thanks to the results of using a component-based approach that I'm able to quickly migrate the app just in time.

 The only new component I added was `Loader.svelte` to give a more lively app for the user to see while the app is loading.
 You can see it for yourself or even use this for your own app.
 Just copy the code below and paste it to the [Svelte REPL](https://svelte.dev/repl)